glm35/abcted/README.md

-# abcde
+# abcted
-abcde is an editor to write ABC music files
+abcted is an editor to write ABC music files

-abcde is work in progress.
+abcted is work in progress.
 It is unusable at the moment.